awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.PostGIS.md

-# Working with the PostGIS extension<a name="Appendix.PostgreSQL.CommonDBATasks.PostGIS"></a>
+# Managing spatial data with the PostGIS extension<a name="Appendix.PostgreSQL.CommonDBATasks.PostGIS"></a>

 PostGIS is an extension to PostgreSQL for storing and managing spatial information\.
-If you are not familiar with PostGIS, see [PostGIS\.net](https://postgis.net/)\.
+To learn more about PostGIS, see [PostGIS\.net](https://postgis.net/)\.

+Starting with version 10\.5, PostgreSQL supports the libprotobuf 1\.3\.0 library used by PostGIS for working with map box vector tile data\.

-You need to perform some setup before you can use the PostGIS extension\.
+Before you can use the PostGIS extension, you need to perform some setup\.
 The following list shows what you need to do\.
 Each step is described in greater detail later in this section\.

 **Topics**
 + [Step 1: Connect to the DB instance using the user name used to create the DB instance](#Appendix.PostgreSQL.CommonDBATasks.PostGIS.Connect)